Enhanced Tactical Computer: Hardware

-It is uses a Pentium III processor, which can be upgraded via a specially designed removable module.
+The ETC uses a Pentium III processor, which can be upgraded via a specially designed removable module.
 It is equipped with a touch screen TFT display, Readable display in direct sunlight, with 600x800 resolution.
 Removable 10-40gig hard drive, and a removable power supply.

 Includes an embedded GPS receiver, LAN jack, USB port, PS2 port.
 Two PC Card Type II or a single Type III are available.
 Communications interfaces are supported via Elbit's communications controller, supporting up to six networks at 64 kbit/s.
 Compatible with Windows or Linux operating systems.